toyo213/brand-ring/wp-content/plugins/contact-form-multi-pro/readme.txt

 * NEW: The ability to change the settings of the forms was added.

 == Upgrade Notice ==

+= V1.1.0 =
+Maxlength is added for input.
+BWS plugins section is updated.

 = V1.0.9 =
 We updated all functionality for Wordpress 4.2.2.